This documentation outlines the basic features of the New Reports.

 To add a field to filter by, right click and choose “Show Filter”.
 It will be added on the right.
 It will be defaulted to a multiselect checkbox.
 To change the filter type, click the arrow in the top right of the filter.

-Some reports are dashboard rather than worksheets, for example, the Attendance Summary report.
+Some reports represent a dashboard rather than a worksheet, for example, the Attendance Summary report.
 Fields cannot be added to a dashboard; they must be added to a worksheet.
 The different worksheets and dashboards can be selected at the bottom of the report.
 The dashboard will have squares to left of the name.